Introduction

 9. Conducting regular meetings

-The first thing before conducting meetings is that you should prepare an agenda.
+The first thing to do before conducting meetings is to prepare an agenda.
 This will ensure that your team is aware of the purpose of the meeting.

 Regular team meetings depend on the project methodology you are working on.
 In Scrum methodology, there is a 15-minute meeting every day.
 This is the time for you to establish a status quo with your new team members.